Simplify customs clearances by using carnets if you're taking goods or motor vehicles into or out of the EU temporarily.

 Where a CPD carnet is required

-For a review against a customs decision you should contact:
+For a review of a customs decision you should contact:

 Customs Reviews and Appeals Team